ecedreamer/rust-kafka-universal-consumer/README.md

 2. Multiple partitions of multiple topics of multiple brokers. ✅
 3. Try re-connecting every X seconds if the broker is not available. ✅
 4. Try re-connecting every X seconds if failed to make consumer. ✅
-5. Try re-connecting every X seconds if the broker goes down available.❌
+5. Try re-connecting every X seconds if the broker goes down available. ✅

 ### Usage commands
 #### 1. Run kafka brokers